Ham and Cheese Souffle

 - 1/3 cup butter, melted

-Cover and refrigerate overnight.
+- Cover and refrigerate overnight.
 Combine cornflakes and butter; sprinkle on top.
-Bake at 375° for 40 minutes or until a knife inserted near the middle comes out clean.
+Bake at 375° for 40 minutes or until a knife inserted in the center comes out clean.
 Let stand 10 minutes before serving.

 Freeze option: Prepare souffle as directed, omitting cornflake mixture.
 Cover and freeze unbaked souffle.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 375°.
 Prepare cornflake mixture; sprinkle over top.
-Bake as directed, increasing time as necessary until a knife inserted near the center comes out clean.
-Yield: 8-10 servings.
+Bake as directed, increasing time as necessary until a knife inserted in the center comes out clean.